owenvickery/cg2at/README.md

   - final CG structures in pdb format
   - topology file

-A topology will be provided, however it will require updating with the correct protein information. places to update are highlighted as "XXX"
+A topology will be provided, however it will require updating with the correct protein information.
+Places to update are highlighted as "XXX"

 To remake your martini topology of the protein.
 You will need to rerun martinise.py.